Sudden Swollen Gum With Pain – Is It A Dental Emergency?

 Is it safe to take painkillers for gum pain?

 Over-the-counter pain relief such as paracetamol or ibuprofen is generally considered safe for short-term use to manage dental discomfort, provided you follow the manufacturer's dosage instructions and have no contraindications.
+Ibuprofen may also help with inflammation.
 However, pain medication manages the symptom rather than the cause.
+If you find yourself relying on painkillers for more than a day or two, this is a good indication that professional dental assessment would be beneficial.
+Always consult a pharmacist or your GP if you are unsure which medication is suitable for you.

 How can I prevent gum swelling from happening again?